 If you want to rightfully claim that you sell “all-natural,” “organic,” or “environmentally-friendly” products, you should probably familiarize yourself with the EPA’s environmental protection laws.
 Such products could include cleaning solutions, food, or cosmetics.

 A look at the EPA Small Business Gateway will reveal dozens of federal regulations that could very well apply to your small business.
-You may also, however, need to contact your state government to see about their regulations for different industries.
+You may also, however, need to contact your state government to see their regulations for different industries.

-7. What are Privacy Laws for Small Businesses?
+What Are Privacy Laws For Small Businesses?

 Job applications, health insurance forms, and other employee documents typically ask for sensitive information, like your social security number or bank account number.
 Federal privacy laws exist to keep this information secure.

 According to these regulations, businesses cannot share this information without your consent.
 Employees can also sue their employers for violating this rule.
 But while employees do have rights to their privacy, employers have certain rights to monitor their employees’ progress as well.
 It’s your job to understand the limits of your rights to monitor employees.
-Additionally, you must inform your employees about how you intend to monitor operations in general.
+Additionally, you must inform your employees about how you intend to oversee operations in general.

-8. Licensing and Permits
+Licensing And Permits

-Federal business licenses only apply to federally regulated industries, like agriculture, alcohol, radio and television, etc. Unless you work in one of these industries, your required licenses and permits will depend on your city and state.
+Federal business licenses only apply to federally regulated industries, like agriculture, alcohol, radio, and television, etc. Unless you work in one of these industries, your required licenses and permits will depend on your city and state.